Pesto Trapanese

 Garlic

-Pasta cu lโ€™Agghia, literally Pasta with Garlic, is the local Trapanese name for this Sicilian pesto pasta dish, so to leave garlic out would make it another dish altogether.
+We start with garlic, since the local Trapanese name for this dish is actually Pasta cu l’Agghia, literally Pasta with Garlic.
+So to leave out garlic would make it another dish altogether.
 Traditionally, a lot more garlic is added, so be my guest if you want to lay on the garlic in honor of the dish’s namesake.

-Holding a cluster of cherry tomatoes on the stem
+Holding a cluster of cherry tomatoes on the stem.

 Tomatoes